Nbk2938/emecus/README.md

     - to look at the code just go to the file of interest
     - to look the code of a hole programm download the folder in a the programm directory such as "Rubikscube3" and open the folder with processing (IDE)
-  - all the "SchetchIno" files are written in arduino code and are .ino files
+  - all the "SchetchIno" files are written in C++ and are .ino files:
     - to look at the code just go to the file of interest
     - to look the code of a hole programm download the folder in a the programm directory such as "sketchIno3" and open the folder with Arduino studio (IDE)